shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 When You create and publish a Derivative Work under this License using our VODs, You are also granting us (**\[Licensor's Primary Channel Name\]**, the Licensor) specific rights to reuse Your Derivative Work.
 When we reuse Your Derivative Work, we (the Licensor) will also adhere to the terms of this License:

+It is important to understand that the terms of this grant-back are fixed as part of the overall license agreement and are symmetrical to the rights we grant you.
+This means that if our license to you (as specified in our Section 3.f) does not prohibit commercial use, you cannot prohibit us from commercial use either.
+If you wish to prohibit our commercial use of your work, you would need to contact us to negotiate a separate, individual agreement instead of using this License.

 * We will only use Your Derivative Work on the Permitted Platforms (as defined in our License).
 * We will provide attribution to Your channel.
 (Please inform us of Your preferred channel name for this attribution if it's different from the one primarily associated with Your Derivative Work, for example, when You notify us about Your publication as per Step 2.5).